amelamedolli/Amel/README.md

 mkdir tutorial

-## If you want to do 20 completion for each sample for all the samples,
+## If you want to do 20 completion for each sample for all the coding problems
 python3 automodel.py --name "facebook/incoder-6B" --root-dataset humaneval --lang java --temperature 0.2 --batch-size 20 --completion-limit 20 --output-dir-prefix tutorial

 cd ../evaluation/src